colinmollenhour/modman/README.md

 ## Installation

 To install, you can go one of two ways.
-You can either install the the bash library in your user's root folder, or you can install modman so it is available globally
+You can either install the the bash library in your user's root folder, or you can install Modman so it is available globally.

 Regardless of which option you choose, you should first run one of these two scripts to download the Modman repo.
-Then, choose your specific path afterwards to either install
+Then, choose your specific path afterwards to either install within your user's root directory on in a global area
 ```
 bash < <(wget -q --no-check-certificate -O - https://raw.github.com/colinmollenhour/modman/master/modman-installer)